David Burnett (politician): West Memphis Three case

 In January 2010, Burnett denied motions for Baldwin and Misskelley to receive new trials based on inadequate representation during their original trials.

 In November 2010, after Burnett had retired from the bench and been elected to the Arkansas Senate, the Arkansas Supreme Court ordered new evidentiary hearings for all three defendants based on the new DNA evidence.
 The state's high court rebuked Burnett's 2008 decision not to grant Echols a new trial based on the DNA evidence.

-All three men were released from prison in August 2011 after they pleaded guilty to first-degree murder using a legal mechanism called an Alford plea, which allows the defendant to maintain their innocence while conceding that there is enough evidence to possibly convict them at trial.
+All three men were released from prison in August 2011 after they pleaded guilty to first-degree murder using an Alford plea, which allows the defendant to maintain their innocence while conceding that there is enough evidence to possibly convict them at trial.
 The men were resentenced to time served (18 years and 75 days) and immediately freed.
 In a February 2012 interview, Burnett stated, "I'm not real happy with the outcome.
 I would have preferred to see them have a new trial.”
 He stood by his actions, saying, "Frankly, everything I did was affirmed by the Arkansas Supreme Court."

 State Senate

 In May 2010, Burnett defeated Blytheville Mayor Barrett E. Harrison in the Democratic primary for the state's 15th Senate district to succeed the term-limited Sen. Steve Bryles.
 Burnett took almost 64 percent of approximately 8,600 votes cast.
 Burnett won election in the general election running unopposed.
 Due to redistricting, Burnett ran for re-election in 2012 in the 22nd Senate District.
 He was elected both in the Democratic primary and general election without opposition.

 In 2015, Burnett introduced a bill in the Arkansas Senate that would have abolished the death penalty in Arkansas.
-The bill failed to pass, officially dying when the state Senate adjourned sine die, which means the chamber ended its business for the legislative session.
+The bill failed to pass, officially dying when the state Senate adjourned sine die (when the chamber ended its business for the legislative session).
 In November 2016, Burnett was defeated in his re-election bid by Republican state Rep. Dave Wallace, losing by a margin of 62 percent to 38 percent.
-The race was the first that Burnett faced any oppositions since the 2010 Democratic Primary for the state Senate 15th District's Democratic nomination.
-He ran unopposed in the general elections of 2010 and 2012.
+The race was the first that Burnett faced any opposition since the 2010 Democratic Primary for the state Senate 15th District's Democratic nomination, having run unopposed in the general elections of 2010 and 2012.